astroport-fi/astroport_ibc/contracts/cw20-ics20/README.md

 # Astroport cw20-ics20

-It's just a help wrapper around the standard cosmwasm cw20-ics20 implementation
+This is wrapper over the standard cosmwasm cw20-ics20 implementation.
+We need this only for convenient compilation using rust-optimizer docker containter.